We'll understand CSS empty-cells property in this chapter.

-The empty-cells property is used to set the display borders and background should be shown or not on empty cells in a table.
+The empty-cells property is used to set if the display borders and background should be shown or not on empty cells in a table.

-For border-collapse property default value is separate.
+For border-collapse property the default value is "show".

-CSS Syntax
+Syntax

 empty-cells: show | hide | initial | inherit;